 The dark matter particles were evolved using the N-body code \textsc{L-Gadget2} \citep{Springel_2005}.
-This code uses a Tree-PM algorithm to compute the forces between particles, by splitting the Newtonian potential into a long-range and a short-range components.
-We have employed the non-public version of the code \textsc{L-Gadget-2} as it is highly optimised in terms of memory usage.
-This code has been widely used for generating many large-volume and high resolution simulations such as the \textsc{Millennium} run \citep{Springel_2005b} and the \textsc{Multidark} suite \citep{Klypin_2016}.
-The Plummer softening length was set to $\epsilon = 6 \, {\rm kpc}/h$ and then the particles were evolved from $z=99$ up to $z=0$, storing a total of $129$ snapshots logarithmically spaced in scale factor.
+This code uses a Tree-PM algorithm to compute the forces between particles by splitting the Newtonian potential into long-range and short-range components.
+We employed the non-public version of the code \textsc{L-Gadget-2} as it is highly optimised regarding memory usage.
+This code has been widely used for generating many large-volume and high-resolution simulations such as the \textsc{Millennium} run \citep{Springel_2005b} and the \textsc{Multidark} suite \citep{Klypin_2016}.
+The Plummer softening length was set to $\epsilon = 6 \, {\rm kpc}/h$ and then the particles were evolved from $z=99$ down to $z=0$, stored in a total of $129$ snapshots logarithmically spaced in the scale factor.

-Dark matter haloes were identified using the publicly available code \textsc{Rockstar}\footnote{\url{https://bitbucket.org/gfcstanford/rockstar/src/main/}} \citep{Behroozi_2012a}.
-This code takes advantage of the $6-D$ phase space information of the particles to identify the dark matter haloes.
+Dark matter halos were identified using the publicly available code \textsc{Rockstar}\footnote{\url{https://bitbucket.org/gfcstanford/rockstar/src/main/}} \citep{Behroozi_2012a}.
+This code uses the particles' 6D phase space information to identify the dark matter halos.
 These structures are identified as having at least 20 particles per halo.
-For tracking their merger histories and build the merger trees, we used \textsc{ConsistentTrees}.
-More details regarding these simulations can be found in \citep{Chuang_2019}.
+We used \textsc{ConsistentTrees} to track their merger histories and build the merger trees.
+More details regarding these simulations can be found in \citet{Chuang_2019}.